How to Perform Engine Steam Cleaning?

-- Protective clothing – First of all, ensure you have protective clothing, gloves and eyewear to shield your body, hands and eyes from the grease and other bits that may accidentally fly out in the process.
+- Protective clothing – First of all, ensure you have protective clothing, gloves, and eyewear to shield your body, hands and eyes from the grease and other bits that may accidentally fly out in the process.
 Next, you need to have a rag and a solution of water and baking soda for cleaning out any encrustation in the battery terminals.

 - A brush and optional high-pressure blower to blow out any loose dirt.

-- Greaser - Although the conventional way is to use a petroleum-based degreasing product to cut through the build-up of grease and grime, they tend to be harsh on your engine compartment’s rubber and vinyl parts.
+- Organic Degreaser – Although the conventional way is to use a petroleum-based degreasing product to cut through the build-up of grease and grime, they tend to be harsh on your engine compartment’s rubber and vinyl parts.
 It will also take out the wax if accidentally spilled on the painted car parts.
 So, opt for water – or citrus – based degreaser instead.

-How to prepare the engine for steam cleaning
+How to Prepare the Engine for Steam Cleaning

-- Cover the electrical connections – such as fuse box, cable junctions and other delicate sensors or circuits to prevent them from getting wet.
+- Cover the electrical connections – such as the fuse box, cable junctions and other delicate sensors or circuits to prevent them from getting wet.
 Aluminum foil is ideal as it can be molded to fit snugly over the parts without obstructing your view of the rest of the engine parts.
 If necessary, consult with your vehicle maintenance manual to ensure that all such delicate components are covered.